panoptic-labs/docs/research/2024-05-10-timescales-in-panoptic/2024-05-10-timescales-in-panoptic.md

 | 1W        | Average                      | Average                         |
 | 1M        | More likely to stay in range | Less fees earned while in range |

+*Join the growing community of Panoptimists and be the first to hear our latest updates by following us on our [social media platforms](https://links.panoptic.xyz/all).
+To learn more about Panoptic and all things DeFi options, check out our [docs](https://panoptic.xyz/docs/intro) and head to our [website](https://panoptic.xyz/).*